ECronin1973/programming-for-data-analytics/assignments/README.md

 - `seaborn` — for KDE visualisation
 - Python 3.x environment

----

 ## 🧠 Pedagogical Design

-The notebook is designed to be:
+The notebook was deliberately designed to be:

-- **User-friendly** — clear comments, modular structure, and reproducible outputs
+- User-friendly — with clear comments, a modular structure, and reproducible outputs.
-- **Reviewer-friendly** — explicit validation steps, consistent formatting, and saved artefacts
+- Reviewer-friendly — including validation steps, consistent formatting, and saved artefacts for transparency.
-- **Future-proof** — reusable code blocks adaptable to other datasets or assignments
+- Future-proof — with reusable code blocks that can be adapted to other datasets or assignments.

 ---

 ## Task B -  Age-Band Sex Comparison (20%)

-This section compares the population of males and females within a selected age band (e.g. ages 30–40) and produces both a visual and tabular summary.
+This part of the assignment looked at how males and females compare within a chosen age band.
+I set the target age to 35, which meant analysing the band from ages 30–40.
+The notebook pulled out the relevant rows, added up the totals for each sex, and then showed the difference both in numbers and percentages.

+The results were displayed in a table and a bar chart, making it easy to see which sex had the majority at each age.
+In this band, females consistently outnumbered males, with a total difference of 1,905 people, which works out to about 3.82% of the population in that group

 ### ⚙️ What This Cell Does